umamicode/L2D/README.md

 ## Modified Part
 We add Multi domain alignment with redundancy reduction for the sDG task.
 We observe significant increase in the sketch domain.
+-Download PACS dataset and save in this level as a separate folder named 'PACS'.